 On the second day, the patient's symptoms worsened with bilateral periorbital edema and more intense headache with nausea and vomiting.
-As well, left jaw pain was associated.
-The CT-Scan and renal function were normal, however, the hemogram showed a mild leukocytosis and neutrophilia but the ultrasonography showed an increased echogenicity of the subcutaneous tissue, with the presence of fluid bands without evidence of collections.
-We considered periorbital cellulitis with a high risk of cavernous sinus septum thrombosis, so we initiated broad-spectrum antibiotic.
-(Figure 1)

-On the third day, the patient suffered from hypotension and swelling worsening, fever, chills, vertigo, and gait disturbances were presented.
+Also, left jaw pain was associated.
+The computed tomography (CT) scan and renal function were normal, however, the hemogram showed a mild leukocytosis and neutrophilia but the ultrasonography showed an increased echogenicity of the subcutaneous tissue, with the presence of fluid bands without evidence of collections (Table 1).
+We considered periorbital cellulitis with a high risk of cavernous sinus septum thrombosis, so we initiated broad-spectrum antibiotic (Figure 1).
+On the third day, the patient suffered from hypotension and swelling worsening, fever, chills, vertigo, and gait disturbances.
 Blood cultures showed a gram-positive coccobacillus on the preliminary report.
-On the neck Ct-Scan, we discovered a fat collection near the left masseter, due to the worsening the patient was diagnosed with Sepsis with a periorbital focus and coccobacillus bacteremia, so antibiotics were adjusted and escalated.

-On the 4th day the patient presented pleuritic chest pain and oxygen levels below the average, so we initiated supplementary oxygen, we ran a Thorax CT-Scan that showed pulmonary findings compatible with an evolving infectious process, septic pulmonary embolisms not ruled out as the first etiology and mediastinal nodes of reactive appearance were evidenced as well as pleural effusion.
+On the neck CT scan, we discovered a fat collection near the left masseter; due to the worsening, the patient was diagnosed with sepsis with a periorbital focus and coccobacillus bacteremia, so antibiotics were adjusted and escalated.
+On the 4th day, the patient presented pleuritic chest pain and oxygen levels below the average, so we initiated supplementary oxygen, we ran a thorax CT scan that showed pulmonary findings compatible with an evolving infectious process, septic pulmonary embolisms not ruled out as the first etiology and mediastinal nodes of reactive appearance were evidenced as well as pleural effusion.
 Blood cultures indicated a Staphylococcus aureus infection.
 Antibiotics were adjusted.
 Thoracentesis was not made due to an absence of interventional radiology in our institution.